cs50/cs50.readthedocs.io/cs50/server.md

 Then ensure your app is structured as follows.

-- If your app's back end is implemented in **Meteor**
+* If your app's back end is implemented in **Meteor**
-    - in bundled/packaged mode, ensure you have a file called `app.js` (your app's entry point file) in the same directory as your `Dockerfile`.
+    * in bundled/packaged mode, ensure you have a file called `app.js` (your app's entry point file) in the same directory as your `Dockerfile`.
-    - in non-bundled/packaged mode, ensure you have a file called `.meteor` in the same directory as your `Dockerfile`.
+    * in non-bundled/packaged mode, ensure you have a file called `.meteor` in the same directory as your `Dockerfile`.
-- If your app's back end is implemented in **Node.js**, ensure you have a file called `app.js` (your app's entry point file) in the same directory as your `Dockerfile`.
+* If your app's back end is implemented in **Node.js**, ensure you have a file called `app.js` (your app's entry point file) in the same directory as your `Dockerfile`.
+    * If you have a file called `package.json` in the same directory as your `Dockerfile`, `npm install` will be run automatically when your image is built.
-- If your website's back end is implemented in **PHP**, ensure that you have a directory called `public` in the same directory as your `Dockerfile`, inside of which are any PHP files meant to be served publicly.
+* If your website's back end is implemented in **PHP**, ensure that you have a directory called `public` in the same directory as your `Dockerfile`, inside of which are any PHP files meant to be served publicly.
-- If your website's back end is implemented in **Python**, ensure you have a (WSGI) file called `passenger_wsgi.py`, formatted [as prescribed](https://www.phusionpassenger.com/library/walkthroughs/start/python.html#the-passenger-wsgi-file), in the same directory as your `Dockerfile`.
+* If your website's back end is implemented in **Python**, ensure you have a (WSGI) file called `passenger_wsgi.py`, formatted [as prescribed](https://www.phusionpassenger.com/library/walkthroughs/start/python.html#the-passenger-wsgi-file), in the same directory as your `Dockerfile`.
+    * If you have a file called `requirements.txt` in the same directory as your `Dockerfile`, `pip install -r requirements.txt` will be run automatically when your image is built.
-- If your website's back end is implemented in **Ruby** (or **Ruby on Rails**), ensure you have a file called `config.ru`, formatted [as prescribed](https://www.phusionpassenger.com/library/deploy/config_ru.html), in the same directory as your `Dockerfile`.
+* If your website's back end is implemented in **Ruby** (or **Ruby on Rails**), ensure you have a file called `config.ru`, formatted [as prescribed](https://www.phusionpassenger.com/library/deploy/config_ru.html), in the same directory as your `Dockerfile`.
-- If your website does not have a back end, only a front end implemented in **HTML** (presumably with CSS and/or JavaScript), ensure that you have a directory called `public` in the same directory as your `Dockerfile`, inside of which are any HTML (and CSS and/or JavaScript) files meant to be served publicly.
+* If your website does not have a back end, only a front end implemented in **HTML** (presumably with CSS and/or JavaScript), ensure that you have a directory called `public` in the same directory as your `Dockerfile`, inside of which are any HTML (and CSS and/or JavaScript) files meant to be served publicly.

 ## Configuration